zerynth/docs-v3/docs/hardware/ZM1-Development-Board.md

 -   [User manual](https://www.zerynth.com/download/13895/)
 -   [Quick Guide](https://www.zerynth.com/download/15283/)

-## Power

-Power to the ZM1-DB is supplied via the on-board USB-C connector or directly via the “24V” screw.

-## Ethernet

-The ZM1-DB supports Ethernet connection, The board uses the RJ45 Connector and LAN8710 as a physical layer transceiver.
-For the Ethernet software driver and Examples,[Please refer to the Ethernet](../../reference/libs/networking/eth/#ethernet)

-## SD Card

-The board features an on-board SD Card interface,For more information [please refer to the SpiSD module](../../reference/libs/SPISD)

 ## Getting Started

 For step-by-step guide on connecting, running your first example, Please refer to [the Getting started guide for the ZM1-DB](../../gettingstarted/ZM1-DB/)